 - A person may grow cannabis for personal use (a maximum of four plants per residence) provided the seeds are from a licensed seller.

 Investment Opportunities in Colombian Medical Marijuana Industry

 Colombia is an attractive jurisdiction to invest in, with many opportunities for capital gain in this industry.
-What’s great is that it is the ideal place for cultivating the plant for medical use due to its proximity to the equator and the fact that producers are able to harvest cannabis all year round because of its ideal climate.
+What’s great is that it is the ideal place for cultivating the plant due to its proximity to the equator and the fact that producers are able to harvest cannabis all year round because of its ideal climate.
 This undoubtedly increases the probability of success and growth in this industry for foreign direct investment.

-For those looking to invest in the medical marijuana industry in Colombia, this is undoubtedly a perfect time to do so.
+For those looking to invest in the cannabis industry in Colombia, this is undoubtedly a perfect time to do so.
 Jump on the bandwagon and gain the first-mover advantage by investing in the growing medical cannabis sector and capitalize on the new opportunities that have arisen due to the changes in Canadian law.
-With a population of over 37 million people and a GDP per capita of US $51,316, Canada’s increasing demand for a greater supply of medical marijuana is what foreign businesses in Colombia can exploit.
+With a population of over 37 million people and a GDP per capita of US $51,316, Canada’s increasing demand for a greater supply of cannabis is what foreign businesses in Colombia can exploit.
 The Canadian legislative changes provide new and exciting prospects with greater possibilities of supplying medical cannabis to the Canadian market.
 Hence why investors are increasingly looking to set up a medical marijuana business in Colombia.